advanced-cropper/vue-advanced-cropper/example/docs/components/cropper.md

 The optional class name for the cropping image

-### `areaClass`
+### `boundariesClass`
 Default: `''`

-The optional class name for the area.
+The optional class name for the boundaries.
 Probably you should not use this prop.

 ### `backgroundClass`